MicrosoftDocs/win32/desktop-src/DirectShow/cunknown-nondelegatingqueryinterface.md

 ## Remarks

-The **CUnknown** class exposes only the **IUknown** interface.
+The **CUnknown** class exposes only the **IUnknown** interface.
 Override this method to expose additional interfaces.
 For information on how to override this method, see [How to Implement IUnknown](how-to-implement-iunknown.md).

 ## Requirements